FrontMatter/web-documentation-nextjs/content/docs/settings.md

 }
 ```

+### frontMatter.content.supportedFileTypes

+Specify the file types that you want to use in Front Matter.

+- Type: `array`
+- Default: `[md, mdx, markdown]`

 ### frontMatter.content.wysiwyg

 Specifies if you want to enable/disable the What You See, Is What You Get (WYSIWYG) markdown controls.